 7 tips for productive work despite insomnia

 In principle, however, sleep quality can of course also be improved.
 But that doesn't help much if you've slept the night, but still want to appear as fresh and rested in the office the next day?
 7 tips:

 - Have breakfast and drink coffee: The body needs energy to start in the day.
 Therefore, do not skip the breakfast.
 And coffee helps to stay awake.
 Just do not exaggerate.

 - Lots of fresh air If you're tired and unfocused at work, it's a good idea to get out in the fresh air in between to be more alert.

-- The most important tasks first: Actually, a tip that should always be heeded, but especially he applies with akkutem lack of sleep: Work the most important things first, as long as you are still reasonably fresh.
-Later in the day you will probably become even more tired and unfocused.
+- The most important tasks first: Actually a tip that you should always take to heart, but it is especially true for acute lack of sleep: Work through the most important things first while you are still reasonably fresh.
+As the day progresses, you will probably become even more tired and less focused.